30264 - SCIENZA DELLE FINANZE / PUBLIC FINANCE

 For the instruction language of the course see class group/s below

 Go to class group/s: 31

 Class group/s taught in English

 The goal of this course is to discuss current topics in Public Finance and to study government intervention in the economy from a normative perspective.
 The course addresses the fundamental questions of public finance: When should the government intervene in the economy?
 How might the government intervene?
 What is the effect of those interventions on economic outcomes?
 Why do governments choose to intervene in the way that they do?
 What drives the design of social insurance schemes, of the welfare state, and of the tax system?
-The course trains students to understand the need for and the limitations of the public sector, as well as how State intervention in the economy can be improved.
+The course trains students to understand the need for and the limitation of the public sector, as well as how State intervention in the economy can be improved.
 This proves helpful in the analysis and forecast of policy decisions, by market analysts or by professionals working in government or international organizations.

 - Identify in which instances government intervention is needed to correct market failures.

 - Explain how social insurance programs are designed.

 - Estimate economic costs and benefits of government intervention.